 Bucknell establishes the Center for the Study of Race, Ethnicity, and Gender with the mission of "supporting faculty development, scholarship, and interdisciplinary exchange and collaboration around issues of race, ethnicity, and gender and their intersection with other areas of difference."

-Robertoa Reed '07 becomes the first African American Bucknell student/woman to run for Lewisburg Borough Council.
+Roberta Reed '07 becomes the first African American Bucknell student to run for Lewisburg Borough Council.

 2006 — Bucknell partners with the Jack Kemp Cooke Foundation to expand the STEP program into the Bucknell Community College Scholars program.
 Bucknell receives funding from the Cooke foundation for five years.
 The support was renewed for an additional year based on the success of the program.
 Faculty member Professor Joel T. Wade serves as the Academic Director of the program.
 The Cooke Foundation provides money for financial aid for students who transfer to Bucknell.
 Like STEP, the program has been very successful in bringing in diverse students who have excelled at Bucknell.

 2007 — Bucknell expands partnership with the Posse Foundation to include a second posse cohort from the Boston area.

 Bucknell honors poet and Nobel Laureate in Literature Derek Walcott with the Janet Weis Prize for Contemporary Letters.

 Bucknell honors Beverly Dunston-Scott ('52) with the Alumni Association Award for Service to Humanity.